bluefeet/Config-Locale/README.md

 final configuration hash.
 The hashes will be merged so that the most specific configuration file will take precedence over the least specific files.
 So, in the example above, "db.1.qa" values will overwrite values from "db.1.all".

+The term `stem` comes from [Config::Any](https://metacpan.org/pod/Config::Any), and means a filename without an extension.

 # ARGUMENTS